 Here, in a nutshell, are some of the highlights of Vancouver's sometimes oddball history.

-16,000 to 11,000 BC: Segments of the Coast Salish people-the ancestors of the Squamish, Burrard, Tsleil-Waututh, Musqueam (Xw'muthk'i'um), Tsawwassen, Coquitlam (Kwayhquitlam), Katzie and Semiahmoo Indian bands-arrive from Asia.
-They seem to be quite satisfied with the beaches teeming with seafood-they named English Bay Ayyulshun, which means 'soft under feet'.
+16,000 to 11,000 BC: Segments of the Coast Salish people-the ancestors of the Squamish, Burrard, Tsleil-Waututh, Musqueam (Xw'muthk'i'um), Tsawwassen, Coquitlam (Kwayhquitlam), Katzie and Semiahmoo Indian bands, arrives from Asia.
+They seemed to be quite satisfied with the beaches teeming with seafood-they named English Bay “Ayyulshun,” which means 'soft under feet'.
 And they liked the forests teaming with wildlife.
 Not to mention that nearby is the mouth of a big river emptying into a vast ocean where big, fat, silvery salmon swam by six months out of every year.

-1592 - 1774 AD: The Spaniards cruised by as part of their exploration of Canada's west coast.
+1592 to 1774 AD: The Spaniards cruised by as part of their exploration of Canada's west coast.
 Spain claimed the west coast of North America by virtue of the Treaty of Tordesillas, which occurred in 1494.
 Their presence is still felt today even though the Spanish felt Friendly Cove at the entrance to Nootka Sound was a better place for a town.
-The City of Vancouver has a number of streets named after Spaniards: Cordova, Cardero, Valdez and Narvaez (Galiano Street in Coquitlam.)
+The City of Vancouver has a number of streets named after Spaniards: Cordova, Cardero, Valdez and Narvaez.

 1792: Captain George Vancouver arrived.
-He spent one day here, which was long enough to discover the Spanish had already claimed the place and headed off again.
-During the day British Captain Vancouver met with Spanish captains Valdez and Galiano and one of Vancouver's best beaches, Spanish Banks is named for the meeting place.
+He spent one day here, which is long enough to discover the Spanish had already claimed the place and headed off again.
+During that day, British Captain Vancouver met with Spanish captains Valdez and Galiano and one of Vancouver's best beaches, Spanish Banks is named for the meeting place.
 That's also the same reason English Bay got its name.
 Note however, that the Bay is bigger than the Banks and there are a ton more streets in Vancouver named after the British.
-(There is a Vancouver Street but it's, um, in New Westminster.)
+(There is a Vancouver Street but confusingly, it's in the suburb of New Westminster!)

-1827: Hudson's Bay Company built a trading post on Fraser River.
+1827: Hudson's Bay Company built a trading post on the Fraser River.
 It was the first permanent non-native settlement in the Vancouver area.
-Since 1893 the company has occupied a prime location at the corner of Georgia and Granville in Vancouver's downtown core and they're still trading.
+Since 1893, the company has occupied a prime location at the corner of Georgia and Granville streets in Vancouver's downtown core and they're still trading.

-1858: The news there was gold on the banks of the Fraser raised a bit of interest.
-About 25,000 prospectors dropped in to have a look.
+1858: The news of gold on the banks of the Fraser raised a bit of interest… about 25,000 prospectors dropped in to have a look.

 1860: Three English who should have stayed out of the sun built a brickyard.
-The business flopped amid much guffawing and "I told you so's" from the local population.
+The business flopped amid much guffawing and many an "I told you so" from the local population.
 They were called the "Three Greenhorns"; the area is now known as the West End, one of the most populated places in North America.
 And there's no shortage of brickwork in the surrounding buildings.

-1870: Gastown is incorporated as the town of Granville.
+1870: Gastown was incorporated as the town of Granville.

-1886: Granville incorporated as the City of Vancouver: now that it had about 1,000 people.
+1886: Granville was incorporated as the City of Vancouver, as it had a population of about 1,000 people.
 The first mayor was realtor M.A.
 McLean.
-On June 13 a brush fire got away and burnt the city to the ground in less than 30 minutes.
-McLean knowing the value of real estate got rebuilding going in a matter of days.
+On June 13, a brush fire got away and burnt the city to the ground in less than 30 minutes.
+McLean, knowing the value of real estate, got rebuilding going in a matter of days.

-1888: The last body is buried in Pioneer Cemetery, the graveyard of many of Vancouver's earliest citizens.
+1888: The last body was buried in Pioneer Cemetery, the graveyard of many of Vancouver's earliest citizens.
 The cemetery stretched from Brockton Point to the Nine o'clock Gun.
-Why no more?
-Well: 1888 was when the road that would eventually wind around Stanley Park was first constructed in the Brockton Point area.
+Why was it closed?
+In 1888, the road that would eventually wind around Stanley Park was first constructed in the Brockton Point area.
 The first perimeter road around Stanley Park was paved with the shells from native middens (refuse heaps) in the park.

-1889: The first Granville Street bridge is completed.
-There was another one built in 1909.
-The one that's there now is the third built in 1954.
+1889: The first Granville Street bridge was completed.
+A second version was built in 1909.
+The one that's there now is the third, built in 1954.

 1889: The original Capilano Suspension Bridge was built.

-1890: The first lighthouse is built at Brockton Point.
-Electric streetcars began operating this year.
+1890: The first lighthouse was built at Brockton Point.
+Electric streetcars began operating the same year.

-1891: The city's first tram-based public transit system, the Interurban starts up.
+1891: The city's first tram-based public transit system, the Interurban started.

-1898: Sand is added to English Bay Beach.
-Up to that time you had to walk through bushes to get to it.
-A large rock on the beach separated men and women bathers (no peeking!)
-The Nine o'clock Gun is placed at Brockton point.
+1898: Sand was added to English Bay Beach.
+Up until that time you had to walk through bushes to get to it.
+A large rock on the beach separated men and women bathers.
+The Nine O'clock Gun is placed at Brockton point.
 People still set their watches by it.

-1900: Vancouver surpasses the provincial capital of Victoria in size.
+1900: Vancouver surpassed the provincial capital of Victoria in size.
 Did they immediately move the capital to Vancouver?
 No.

-1909: The Dominion Trust Building, the city's first skyscraper opens at Hastings and Cambie.
+1909: The Dominion Trust Building, the city's first skyscraper opened at Hastings and Cambie.
 It's still there but looking kind of puny.
 The same year the second Granville Street Bridge opens.

 1911: Canada's first artificial ice rink, the Arena, opened.
 People immediately begin skating around the edge counter-clockwise.
-It was at 1805 West Georgia at the corner of Denman.
+It was at 1805 West Georgia, at the corner of Denman Street.
 At the time it was the largest indoor ice rink in the world.
 The Vancouver Millionaires, the city's first hockey team, was built out of players swiped from the National Hockey League.

 The 1914-15 season: The Millionaires become Stanley Cup champions.

-1915: The first lighthouse at Brockton Point is torn down and the current one is built.
-You notice the arch at the bottom of the current lighthouse?
-That was going to be part of a boathouse until somebody noticed that the ocean current right there would make it easier to not store boats there.
+1915: The first lighthouse at Brockton Point was torn down and the current one was built.
+The arch at the bottom of the current lighthouse was supposed to be part of a boathouse until somebody noticed that the ocean current would make storing boats there a bit difficult.

-The University of British Columbia (UBC) opens for business.
+The University of British Columbia (UBC) opened for business.
 A few bleary-eyed students show up.
-There are now more than 46,000 students at the verdant waterfront campus.
-UBC opens at a temporary headquarters at the former McGill University College facilities adjacent to Vancouver General Hospital (nicknamed the Fairview "shacks" after the surrounding neighbourhood).
+There are now around 60,000 students enrolled at the university.
+UBC opened at a temporary headquarters at the former McGill University College facilities adjacent to Vancouver General Hospital (nicknamed the Fairview "shacks" after the surrounding neighbourhood).

-1920: Vancouver grows bigger than Winnipeg, which was the main city of western Canada.
-For its next trick the city's population turned out in droves to watch Houdini suspend himself from the top of the Sun Tower.
+1920: Vancouver surpassed Winnipeg in size, which was the main city of western Canada up until this point.
+For its next trick, the city's population turned out in droves to watch Houdini suspend himself from the top of the Sun Tower.
 He chose that building because that's where The Vancouver Sun's offices were located at the time.

-UBC students organize a province-wide publicity campaign to persuade the government to complete the Point Grey campus.
-The "Build the University" campaign climaxes in a parade (the "Great Trek") from downtown Vancouver to Point Grey, and the presentation of a petition with 56,000 signatures to the Speaker of the Legislature in Victoria.
-The government authorizes a $1.5 million loan to resume construction.
+1922: UBC students organized a province-wide publicity campaign to persuade the government to complete the Point Grey campus.
+The "Build the University" campaign climaxed in a parade (the "Great Trek") from downtown Vancouver to Point Grey, and the presentation of a petition with 56,000 signatures to the Speaker of the Legislature in Victoria.
+The government authorized a $1.5 million loan to resume construction.
 The campaign marks the beginning of active student involvement in the University's development.

-1925: The first Second Narrows Bridge connects the city with North Vancouver.
+1925: The first Second Narrows Bridge opened, connecting the city with North Vancouver.
 The one that's there now is the second one.

 1927: In Alexandra Park, a small drinking fountain, just the right size for kids, was built to commemorate 'Joe' Fortes; it was near where he lived in a shack that the City had saved for him when it tore down all the squatters shacks on English Bay Beach years earlier.
 The inscription on the drinking fountain reads: "Little children loved him."

-1936: The new City Hall at 12th Avenue and Cambie is dedicated.
+1936: The new City Hall at 12th Avenue and Cambie was dedicated.
 It still looks like it ought to be in Gotham City.
 The same year the Denman arena was destroyed by fire.

-1938: The Lions Gate Bridge is completed so a real estate company can at last sell the property it bought on the North Shore.
+1938: The Lions Gate Bridge was completed so that a real estate company could at last sell the property it bought on the North Shore.
 It was engineered to last about 50 years.

-1954: The British Empire and Commonwealth Games Association of Canada donated the flag after the name change was voted on in 1952, and it was used for the first time at the 5th British Empire and Commonwealth Games in Vancouver in 1954.
-The games featured the Miracle Mile, in which two runners-Roger Bannister and John Landy-both broke the 4:00 minute mark for the mile, the first sports event televised to all North America.
+1954: Vancouver hosted the 5th British Empire and Commonwealth Games.
+The Games featured the Miracle Mile, in which two runners, Britain’s Roger Bannister and Australian John Landy, both broke the 4-minute mark for the mile, the first sports event televised to all North America.

-1957: Elvis Presley sings a half dozen songs and leaves the stage after 15 minutes.
+1957: Elvis Presley performed at Vancouver’s Empire Stadium.
+He sang a half dozen songs and leaves the stage after 15 minutes.
 The audience paid $2 per ticket and were pretty cheesed by being short-changed.

 1959: A busy year.
-The city's first shopping mall, the Oakridge Centre, the Queen Elizabeth Theatre and the Vancouver Maritime Museum all open.
-That year they also sunk the George Massey Tunnel-most people still call it the Deas Island Tunnel.
-Fortunately, sinking it was the right thing to do because it goes under the Fraser River.
+The city's first shopping mall, the Oakridge Centre; the Queen Elizabeth Theatre; and the Vancouver Maritime Museum all open.
+That year they also sunk the George Massey Tunnel—the right thing to do because it goes under the Fraser River.

 1970: The Vancouver Canucks played their first game in the National Hockey League.
 They played the Los Angeles Kings (and lost.)